adityamenon/ncExSol/README.md

     1. All defined services have at least one driver.
 2. `Facebook Flow` or some other type checking mechanism to ensure all the interface expectations can be explicitly defined and met.
-3. Highly usable frontend to more easily get and explore the data.
+3. Highly usable frontend to more easily play with the data.